Little River Falls, Alabama

 2. Drive along US-11 to the intersection of US-11 and AL-35.
 Turn left onto AL-35, and then turn left after a few blocks to stay on AL-35.

 3. Once on this route, it’s a pretty easy drive to the falls.
-The parking area for the falls is found on AL-35 just after the intersection with AL-176 (which is the scenic drive).
+The parking area for the falls is on AL-35 just after the intersection with AL-176 (the scenic drive).
 The signage for the falls makes it relatively difficult to miss.

 4. At the parking area, it’s a short walk to the falls.